-Developer shall achieve any remaining GHG emissions reductions necessary, as estimated in the GHG Reduction Plan, through GHG reduction co-benefits of NOx and PM2.5 emissions reductions measures required by Condition of Approval H-2, co-benefits of Project Design Features 3.2-1 and 3.2-2 and Mitigation Measures 3.2-2(b) and 3.14-2(b), and the purchase of carbon offset credits issued by an accredited carbon registry, such as the American Carbon Registry, Climate Action Reserve, or Verra.
+Developer shall achieve any remaining GHG emissions reductions necessary, as estimated in the GHG Reduction Plan, through GHG reduction co-benefits of NOx and PM{2.5} emissions reductions measures required by Condition of Approval H-2, co-benefits of Project Design Features 3.2-1 and 3.2-2 and Mitigation Measures 3.2-2(b) and 3.14-2(b), and the purchase of carbon offset credits issued by an accredited carbon registry, such as the American Carbon Registry, Climate Action Reserve, or Verra.
 All carbon offset credits shall be permanent, additional, quantifiable, and enforceable.
-Contracts to purchase carbon offset credits for construction emissions shall be entered into prior to the issuance of grading permits, and contracts to purchase carbon offset credits of project to the final certificate of occupancy for the Project.
+Contracts to purchase carbon offset credits for construction emissions shall be entered into prior to the issuance of grading permits, and contracts to purchase carbon offset credits for operational emissions shall be entered into prior to the issuance of the final certificate of occupancy for the Project.
 Copies of the contracts will promptly be provided to the California Air Resources Board, the Governor's Office, and the City.